floklimm/hypergraph/README.md

 ER-like Random graph model\
 Plotting the representing graph of a hypergraph with [Netwulf](https://pypi.org/project/netwulf/)

-Furthermore, we provide some of the protein data used in the manuscript (if licensing permits).
+Furthermore, we provide some of the protein data used in the manuscript.

 If used please cite:\